harry75369/ESP8266_Tomato/README.md

 ## Build Instructions

-Note: Please fill in the WiFi SSID and password in the `ESP8266_Tomato.ino` file.

 1. Use Arduino IDE to open this project and compile/upload program to ESP8266.
 2. Use `ESP8266LittleFS` plugin to upload files under `data` directory to ESP8266.
 3. Done!